isPeterXu/Ethereum-Tokoin/README.md

 # Ethereum-Tokoin
-Tokoin is a coin-based fine-grained access control scheme
+Tokoin is a coin-based fine-grained access control scheme.

+Ethereum-Tokoin is migrated to become Ethermint-Tokoin.